Balloon tamponade: Esophagus or stomach

-Balloon tamponade is considered a bridge to more definitive treatment modalities, and is usually administered in the Emergency Department or in the intensive-care unit setting, due to the illness of patients and the complications of the procedure.
+Balloon tamponade is considered a bridge to more definitive treatment modalities, and is usually administered in the emergency department or in the intensive-care unit setting, due to the illness of patients and the complications of the procedure.

 Uterus

-In the uterus, balloon tamponade can alleviate or stop postpartum hemorrhage.
+In the uterus, balloon tamponade can alleviate or stop postpartum hemorrhage (PPH).
 Inflating a Sengstaken–Blakemore tube in the uterus successfully treats atonic postpartum hemorrhage refractory to medical management in approximately 80% of cases.
 Such procedure is relatively simple, inexpensive and has low surgical morbidity.
 A Bakri balloon is a balloon tamponade specifically constructed for uterine postpartum hemorrhage.

-Bakri Balloon Tamponade (BBT), designed for postpartum hemorrhage, is an effective life-saving balloon.
+The Bakri balloon tamponade (BBT), designed for postpartum hemorrhage, is an effective life-saving balloon.
 A recent study involving 50 cases was carried out by the department of Obstetrics and Gynecology at University Central Hospital in Helsinki, Finland.
-With an overall success rate of 86%, the authors concluded that the Bakri Balloon Tamponade (BBT) is “a simple, readily available, effective and safe procedure” in the management of postpartum hemorrhage (PPH).
-The research also indicates that BBT is able to provide practitioners with “time for other interventions or transportation from local hospital to tertiary centre”.
+With an overall success rate of 86%, the authors concluded that the Bakri balloon tamponade is "a simple, readily available, effective and safe procedure" in the management of postpartum hemorrhage.
+The research also indicates that BBT is able to provide practitioners with "time for other interventions or transportation from local hospital to tertiary centre".
 The authors of the study recommend BBT be included in the PPH protocol.

-Tamponade balloon, "Bakri Postpartum Balloon" was reported by several global studies and reviews to be very effective in postpartum hemorrhage (PPH).
-It is specifically designed for controlling "Obstetric Hemorrhage".
-Several peer-review medical journals publications support its use.
-You can use new model of "Bakri Postpartum Balloon with Rapid Instillation Components" allowing easy installation of the catheter.

-An alternative to the Bakri is the BT-Cath (Balloon-Tamponade Catheter) which has an easy-fill system allowing single person inflation and saving time in the theatre setting.
-The shape of the BT-Cath is more pear shaped and contours to the uterus more easily than the Bakri.
+An alternative to the Bakri is the BT-Cath (balloon-tamponade catheter) which has an easy-fill system allowing single person inflation and saving time in the theatre setting.
+The BT-Cath is more pear-shaped and contours to the uterus more easily than the Bakri.

-A low cost alternative is a condom balloon tamponade, a form of intrauterine tamponade, created from a catheter, a male latex condom, and a string to tie the condom to the catheter.
-The method was developed in Bangladesh in 2001 by Dr. Sayeba Akhter and has since been supported by health workers worldwide as an effective method to stop post partum hemorrhage, particularly in low resource settings.
+A low-cost alternative is a condom balloon tamponade, a form of intrauterine tamponade, created from a catheter, a male latex condom, and a string to tie the condom to the catheter.
+The method was developed in Bangladesh in 2001 by Sayeba Akhter and has since been supported by health workers worldwide as an effective method to stop postpartum hemorrhage, particularly in low-resource settings.